z5259552/infs2605/README.md

 9. In NetBeans 11, click on **NetBeans --> About NetBeans** and confirm that the versions for **Java** and **Runtime** are both version 11.
 If you see anything like "1.8", you will need to configure your NetBeans to use JDK 11.

 10. Open this repository in NetBeans 11.
 You will see that it compiles to a working JavaFX app.

+## Configuring NetBeans 11 to use JDK 11

+1. Open the folder in which NetBeans 11 configuration lives:
+    - On macOS, that is `/Applications/NetBeans/Apache NetBeans 11.2.app/Contents/Resources/NetBeans/netbeans/etc`, you can navigate there using similar technique to Step 4 in the Setup Instructions for macOS.
+    - On Windows, that is `C:\ProgramData\chocolatey\lib\apache-netbeans.portable\App\netbeans\etc`.

+2. Open the file `netbeans.conf` for editing:
+    - On macOS, you can edit the file by just opening it using `TextEdit.app`, which is built into macOS.
+    - On Windows, you can't just use Notepad (it will render the file poorly).
+You can install Notepad++ (`cinst -y notepadplusplus.install`) and then open Notepad++ **as administrator** to edit the file.

+3. Search for "netbeans_jdkhome".
+On that line, remove the `#` at the start of the line.

+4. Replace `/path/to/jdk` with the actual path for JDK 11:
+    - On macOS, you already copied the path to clipboard using Step 3 in the Setup Instructions for macOS.
+    - On Windows, you discovered the full path in Step 3 in the Setup Instructions for macOS.
+Be sure the include the final part of the path also, i.e., do not drop the part with `jdk-11.0.6.10-hotspot` (your version number might be higher, this is OK).

+5. That line now looks something like:

+    ```
+    netbeans_jdkhome="/Library/Java/JavaVirtualMachines/adoptopenjdk-11.jdk/Contents/Home"
+    ```

+6. Save the `netbeans.conf` file.

+7. Repeat step 9 of the Setup Instructions for your platform to confirm you are now using JDK 11.